markomanninen/draversal/README.md

 ---

 # Method: `replace_child`

 ## Description
-Replaces an existing child node at a specific index in the current node's children.
+Replaces an existing child item at a specific index in the current item's children.

 ## Parameters
-- __idx__ (int): The index of the child to replace.
+- __idx__ (int, list, tuple): The index of the child to replace.
+Can be a list or tuple of indices, which points to the deeper hierarchy of children.
-- __**kwargs__: Arbitrary keyword arguments to define the new child node.
+- __**kwargs__: Arbitrary keyword arguments to define the new child item.
 ## Attributes
-- __current__ (dict): The current node in the traversal, updated with the new child.
+- __current__ (dict): The current item in the traversal, updated with the new child.
 ## Behavior
- - Replaces the child node at the specified index with a new node defined by the keyword arguments.
+ - Replaces the child item at the specified index with a new item defined by the keyword arguments.
  - Initializes the children list if it doesn't exist.

 ## Example